Kernix13/dns-records/cPanel.md

 MANAGE YOUR DATABASES:

 - Select `phpMyAdmin` - click on the database you created above
 - It won'y have any tables in it so you can create one such as _users_
 - Fill out the fields and other settings
 - Click Insert to add a record to your table and then click Go to add it
 - You can create as many tables as you need for that database but make sure they are focused on users or whatever you chose
 - Create a new table for subjects such as _products_

+**Manual Files Backup**

+- Go into File Manager > _public_html_, CTRL+A to select everything, click _Compress_ from the top menu, choose Zip archive type, click _Compress Files_, then _Close_ - you should then see a file named _cgi-bin.zip_ - right-click > Download

+**Backup Database Files**

+- Go into phpmyadmin > click on your database > click on the Export button in the top bar > select Quick, SQL format then click Go and that will download the database

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>